 By Dr. Gayle Maguire, B.Sc, ND

-In desperate hope that spring is finally on its way, allergy season is worth working on before it hits.
-Most natural approaches to allergies should begin prior to the season, as we hope to soothe and cleanse necessary functions in the body.
+It's allergy season and many of us find ourselves reaching for medication for our itchy eyes and runny noses!
+When it comes to an ND's perspective, most natural approaches to allergies should begin prior to the season, as we hope to soothe and cleanse necessary functions in the body.
 When these functions become overwhelmed, we see a worsening of allergy symptoms.
-This also explains why many adults “grow into” allergies.
+This also explains why many adults "grow into" allergies.

 Many patients are surprised to experience hayfever for the first time, wondering why they never had allergies as a child or young adult.
 The question is usually "don't we grow out of allergies?".
 It would appear that stresses to proper immune response, such as stress in particular, throw off our body's natural response to pollen, snow mold, and more.
 This may even include food allergies and sensitivities too.